 As a homebuyer, unless you are buying direct from the owner, you’ll not negotiate with the seller of the home you have your eye on.

 That’s our job.
 We negotiate on your behalf.
-So, when we talk about buyer negotiations with sellers, we’re referring to indirect negotiations through us, your agent, as middle-person.
+So, when we talk about El Dorado Hills homebuyer negotiation with sellers, we’re referring to indirect negotiations through us, your agent, as middle-person.

 Unless you’re an attorney, a salesperson, or in another occupation that requires ongoing negotiating practice, negotiating is not something you probably do on a regular basis (negotiating with your kids doesn’t count!).

 When we negotiate on your behalf, we strive to get you exactly what you want.
 That doesn’t mean we being nasty of making the other party feel like they are in a win/lose situation.
 A successful negotiation will leave all parties feeling satisfied.
 A successful El Dorado Hills homebuyer negotiation will require you to listen and follow the advice of your Realtor.

 Poor negotiating tactics can railroad a real estate deal, instantly.
 Let’s take a look at some of these to help you avoid losing out on that home you want.

 1. Don’t Use the Home Inspection to Negotiate a New Price

 We highly suggest that all homebuyers have professional pest and home inspections during escrow.
 Depending on the home, we might also suggest a pool, roof, or other inspections.
 Even with newer homes.
 As a buyer, you want to know everything possible about the condition of the home you are purchasing.

 The inspector will issue a report, listing all of the findings from the inspection of the home.